joseluis/huion-linux-drivers/README.md

 ## Multi-Monitor

-If you have a multi-monitor setup, edit `config.ini` with the correct values for your setup.
+If you have a multi-monitor setup, edit your copy of `config.ini` with the correct values for your particular setup.
+Like this:

 ```
 # Multi Monitor Configuration